Sheerness and District Tramways

 Motormen and conductors

-Tramcar No 1 trundles along Marine Parade — photo undated, but probably taken in the late Edwardian era, given that the vehicle bears advertising enamels.
+Tramcar No 1 trundles along Marine Parade — photo undated, but probably taken in the late-Edwardian era, given that the vehicle bears advertising enamels.
 The conductor (on the top deck) is wearing a single-breasted jacket, whilst the motorman (at the controls) is wearing a double-breasted greatcoat.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Probably the entire staff of the SD&T assembled at the depot — photo undated, but possibly taken shortly before the Great War.
-A mixture of single-breasted jackets and double-breasted, 'lancer-style' tunics are on show.
-Other photos clearly show motormen and conductors wearing both styles of jacket, suggesting that they overlapped, rather than each being used for a specific grade.
-Caps bear the standard British Electric Traction Company 'Magnet & Wheel' cap badge (see below), worn above an employee number.
-All insignia were probably brass.
+Probably the entire staff of the SD&TCo assembled at the depot — photo undated, but possibly taken shortly before the Great War.
+A mixture of single-breasted jackets and double-breasted, lancer-style tunics are on show.
+Other photographs s clearly show motormen and conductors wearing both styles of jacket, suggesting that they overlapped, rather than each being used for a specific grade.
+Caps bear the standard BETCo 'Magnet & Wheel' cap badge (see below), worn above an employee number.
+The insignia were in all probability brass.

 Female staff